CoronaVirus (COVID -19) Policy

 Children will be accompanied to the toilet to ensure adequate hand washing.

 We will be operating in smaller groups, therefore to accommodate all children wishing to return, session times may be reduced and subject to change.
-Sessions may consist of morning and afternoon sessions, therefore will be no lunch during this term.

 The use of digital technology can be used for hand overs, alternatively parents can call and speak to a member of staff.

 At this moment in time we will be unable to accept children who attend two settings as this causes the level of risk to staff and children to rise slightly.
 This is because the government guidelines is to keep children in small groups and ideally the same and not mixing groups.

 Non-essential adults except staff will be permitted on the premises.
 Parents will be required to drop their child at the door, Children will be required to wash their hands on entry and before leaving to go home.

 We ask parents to observe a strict 2 metre gap between other parents while waiting outside.
 We will operate a one way system; therefore dropping off and queueing down the alley and leaving by their stairs, thus avoiding crowding in the car park.
 This will reduce contact with others.
 This will be the same when collecting.
 If a parent does need to come into the premises, eg; to collect a sick child or to settle a new child, only one adult will be permitted inside and will be required to wear a mask.

 Please do not bring any items to pre-school from home.